sharmapn/RationaleMiner/README.md

 2. Download the `peps_new' database files and store this in the MySQL data directory.
 For instance, on my computer, this 'data' is in the folling folder 'D:\ProgramData\MySQL\MySQL Server 5.6\data'
 3. Then you have to recover this database.
 First shutdown the MySQL database.
-   Then add the following lines in the 'my.ini' file, and save the file. innodb_force_recovery=1
+   Then add the following lines in the 'my.ini' file (on my machine, it exists in 'D:\ProgramData\MySQL\MySQL Server 5.6' directory), and save the file.
+   `innodb_force_recovery=1`
-   Then start the database.
-The database will be recovered.
+   Then start the database via the Windows service and the database will be recovered.
-   Then stop the database, comment the above line and start it again - this will start the database in normal mode.
+   Then stop the database, comment the above line and start the database again.
+   This will start the database in normal mode, and it will be ready for queries.

 B. Code
 The code consists of two aspects.
 The Java code and the dependent libraries.